fudgebucket27/LoopDropSharp/README.md

 ## Index.txt setup

 ### 2. Find Nft Datas from Nft Ids.
 In the Index.txt located in the project directory add Nft Ids.
-You will have one Nft Data per line.
+You will have one Nft Id per line.

 ### 4. Find Nft Holders from Nft Data.
 In the Index.txt located in the project directory add your Nft Data.
 You will have one Nft Data per line.